Shamir Optical Industry: History

 In 2011, Dymotech Ltd filed a $28 million lawsuit against Shamir and its partly owned subsidiary Inray Ltd. Dymotech Ltd. alleged that Shamir and Inray were illegally used Technion's intellectual property, and requested restraining order against them to prevent future use of its alleged intellectual property.

 In May 2021, Shamir completed acquisition of Lenstec Optical Group on behalf of its owner Essilor.

-In August 2022, Essilor Luxottica completed acquisition of 100% Shamir.
+In August 2022, EssilorLuxottica completed acquisition of 100% Shamir.